All you need to know to plan the perfect vacation in Ireland with kids: practical tips and advice from an Ireland resident and mum of 2

 Year Round

-Ireland can be visited in all seasons.
 Despite its northerly latitude, the gulf stream hitting Ireland’s Western coast means winter and summers here are mild and temperatures rarely drop significantly below zero even in the midst of winter.

-This doesn’t mean it is no important to wrap up: in winter, warm jackets and waterproof shoes are a must and in summer layers are the name of the game, especially with children.
 Weather changes very quickly here and a sunny day can turn into a cold and rainy one: with young kids, always have a change of clothes handy and good waterproof shoes in all seasons.

 Z is for Zoos

-Ireland has beautiful wildlife and some zoos kids are likely to enjoy.
-Dublin zoo has an interesting ‘African plains’ area, a gorilla enclosure and a newly create orangutang area, while in Co Cork there is Fota Wildlife park, where animals have wider spaces available and almost cage free (with some exceptions!)
+Dublin zoo, one of the most popular family attractions in Dublin, has an interesting ‘African plains’ area, a gorilla enclosure and a newly create orangutang area, while in Co Cork there is Fota Wildlife park, where animals have wider spaces available and almost cage free (with some exceptions!)

 I hope you enjoyed our ABC to visiting Ireland with kids.
 If you find it useful, pin it for later!